mpj/cannonville/README.md

 ```
 Running the code a third time will not print anything at all.

-This is all because Cannonville keeps track what events have already been `ack()`knowledged during this `replay` session, and will resume on the next event after it.
-To achieve this, Cannonville needs to be able to tell different `replay` sessions apart.
-That is why you need to give your replay session a name - in the code above, the session name is "helloPrinter".
+This is all because Cannonville keeps track what events have already been `ack()`knowledged by the replayer, and will resume on the next event after it.
+To achieve this, Cannonville needs to be able to tell different players apart.
+That is why you need to pass a *player id* - in the code above, the player id is "helloPrinter".
 If you changed the name to "helloPrinter2" in the script, and re-ran it, `replay` would once again resume from the beginning of the log, and you’d once again get this result:
 ```
 world1
 world2
 Error: OH NO
 ```
-You do no have to pass a session name to replay (in the code example in the introduction, we do not) if you don’t care about resuming where you left off.
+You do no have to pass a *player id* to replay (in the code example in the introduction, we do not) if you don’t care about resuming where you left off.
 Without a session name, `replay` will simply always resume from the beginning. session name is available on *replay* only. *play* sessions are not persistent.

 ## Stop
 As both `play` and `replay` keeps running until further notice, you will need a way to shut them down.
 Both play and replay return a function that, when called, disconnects from Cannonville and allows your app to garbage collect it.
 Doing this does *not* delete the session in Cannonville, so you can still resume it later.